-Being an expat is a process, one that evolves as you adapt to a new life in a new city.
-Some of the experiences are common no matter where you go, and some are distinct to the environment you move to.
-Becoming an expat is not event that you can sum up in one neat anecdote.
+Being an expat is a process that evolves as you adapt to a new life in a new city.
+Some experiences are common no matter where you go, and some are distinct to the environment where you move.
+Becoming an expat is generally not realized in a single moment or epiphany.

 My most recent move has been to Singapore.
 Although Singapore is part of Asia, it is often described as the "Golf course of Asia" due to the manicured gardens, strict rules, and Western influence.
-Such factors might make it seem like an easy relocation for two well traveled "expats," but the move refreshed my memory regarding the difficulties faced for those of us lucky enough to have previously experienced living in another culture and country.
+Such factors might make it seem like an easy relocation for two well-traveled "expats."
+Nonetheless, the move refreshed my memory regarding the difficulties faced by those of us lucky enough to have previously experienced living in another culture and country.

-The lively statue in front of a Singapore shopping center.
+The lively and colorful dragon in front of a Singapore shopping center.

 New city, new people, new life.
-All good fun now.
-This is the adventurous time.
+It's all good fun now.
+This is an adventurous time.
 Time to explore.
 Time to try new things.
 Little India, Chinatown, Arab Town, and the Quays.
 Walk a lot.
 Feel the vibe.
 Start thinking about the areas you like and don't like.
 Try to make some friends.

 "We regret to inform you that your shipment is delayed by three weeks, the earliest we can expect arrival of your [worldly possessions] is [five weeks from now]."
-This is not the email you want to see when you have just found your ideal apartment that is available immediately.
+It's not the email you want to see when finding your ideal apartment.
 Although my instincts are to plan, plan, plan, it has to be said that allowing flexibility in your plans for the first two months is crucial to your initial experience of settling into a new country.
-You need to go with the flow, adopt the, "everything happens for a reason" attitude, and don’t let obstacles stand in the way of finding your place in a new city.
+You need to go with the flow, adopt the "everything happens for a reason" attitude, and not let obstacles hinder finding your place in a new city.

 Making New Friends

-One of the most difficult things when you move to cities or countries is inevitably trying to find new friends.
-Usually you can rely on some sort of network to set you up.
-It might be your job, your kids' school or even your partner's workplace.
-I happen to be a freelancer and this is not the ideal scenario for meeting people on a daily basis.
+One of the most significant challenges when you move to cities or countries is inevitably trying to find new friends.
+Usually, you can rely on some network to set you up.
+It might be your job, kids' school, or your partner's workplace.
+I am a freelancer, and this is not ideal for meeting people daily.
 In addition, I also don't have kids.
 I don't want kids.
-But they would be handy right now and would give me the all important "common ground" with which we establish relationships.
-It's all very well meeting strangers, partners of colleagues etc., but there has to be some common ground by which to establish a mutually compatible relationship.
-And obviously this involves time.
-Time in which to have the conversations until you get the that "oh my god" moment where you discover you're both passionate about Formula 1 and your friendship is sealed forever.
-My tactic is to sign up for and accept invitations to the strangest sounding event; you never know who you might meet and they may end up being a lifelong friend.
+But they would be handy now and give me the all-important "common ground" to establish relationships.
+It's all very well meeting strangers, partners of colleagues, etc. Nevertheless, there must be some common ground to establish a mutually compatible relationship.
+And obviously, this involves time.
+It is a time to have the conversations until you get that "oh my god" moment where you discover you're both passionate about Formula 1, and your friendship is sealed forever.
+My tactic is to sign up for and accept invitations to the strangest sounding event; you never know who you might meet, and they may become lifelong friends.

 Finding a place to live in Singapore is a serious business.
 The leases here are for two years.
-That's a pretty long time if you make the wrong decision.
-Consideration needs to be paid to many factors: are there too many kids in the building?
-(I learnt the way to determine this is by looking in the garage to see how many small bikes were around).
+That's a long time if you make the wrong decision.
+Many factors must be considered: are there too many kids in the building?
+(I learned how to determine this by looking in the garage to see how many small bikes were around).
 Do we need to be near public transport?
 Do we need to be near the airport?
-Is a building site going to pop up beside us and ruin our ambience for the next two years?
-Not all of these questions are easy to answer, but it's safe to say that if there is any space around your building that is vacant, there is a good chance someone will put a building on it at some point.
+Will a building site near us ruin our ambiance for the next two years?
+Not all of these questions are easy to answer, but it's safe to say that if there is any vacant space around your building, there is a good chance someone will put a building on it at some point.
 Every centimeter of land space is a) valuable and b) sought after.
 If you get a recommendation for an estate agent, use it—especially if the agent can identify with your situation and circumstances.

-If you want to open a can of worms in Singapore then just mention the words, "do you have a helper?," or put more simply, "do you have a maid?"
+If you want to cause trouble in Singapore, mention the words, "Do you have a helper?" or, more simply, "Do you have a maid?"
 In Singapore, many expats have helpers.
-I had said from the start that we wouldn't need a helper—we have no kids and I can't see why it would be more necessary in Singapore than in London.
-The fact is that it's not really more necessary, it’s just very cheap to have home help.
-Most helpers live with the family they work for, quite often in what is called the "bomb shelter" that most homes in Singapore have.
-It is a 6' by 6' windowless room, usually off the kitchen where there will be a single bed and perhaps some room for a few personal items.
-A helper usually works six days a week for a very small wage (the minimum is about SGD400 per month) and may be lucky enough to get a couple of weeks’ break during the year.
-I'm told that helpers generally like working for :"Westerners" because they are treated more kindly than if they work for Chinese or Indian families.
-The difference a helper can make to an expats life can be quite phenomenal though, especially if you have children.
-It is the reason that people in Singapore are often willing to come out on a week night at short notice, there’s no need to worry about baby sitters because the helper can look after the kids.
-There is definitely an upside to having a helper if you have children but otherwise I struggle to see the appeal of having live-in help.
-It is possible to have part time help, i.e. a cleaner who can visit once a week to clean the house.
-This also provides much needed income for locals and a helping hand for you.
+I had said from the start that we wouldn't need a helper—we have no kids, and I can't see why it would be more necessary in Singapore than in London.
+The fact is that it's not really more essential.
+It's just very cheap to have home help.
+Most helpers often live with the family they work for in the "bomb shelter" that most homes in Singapore have.
+It is a 6' by 6' windowless room, usually off the kitchen, with a single bed and perhaps some space for a few personal items.
+A helper usually works six days a week for a minimal wage (the minimum is about SGD400 per month) and may be lucky enough to get a break for a few weeks during the year.
+I'm told that helpers generally like working for "Westerners" because they are treated more kindly than those working for Chinese or Indian families.
+The difference a helper can make in an expat's life can be phenomenal, though, especially if you have children.
+This is why people in Singapore are often willing to come out on a weeknight at short notice.
+No need to worry about babysitters because the helper can look after the kids.
+There is definitely an upside to having a helper if you have children.
+Otherwise, I fail to see the appeal of having live-in help.
+It is possible to have part-time help, i.e., a cleaner visiting weekly to clean the house.
+This also provides much-needed income for locals and a helping hand for you.

 Hot and humid.
-That's about it really.
+That's about it, really.
 Well, there are the thunderstorms.
-Sydney has some pretty good storms, but nothing like here.
-Apparently the monsoon arrived early last year, which sounds menacing in itself.
-We awoke one morning to the sound of a tree splitting, lightning to rival a Vegas light show and raindrops as big as your head.
-One second outside and it’s like you've just walked under the Niagara Falls.
+Sydney has some good storms, but the intensity is different in Singapore.
+Apparently, the monsoon arrived early last year, which sounds menacing.
+We awoke one morning to the sound of a tree splitting, lightning to rival a Vegas light show, and raindrops as big as your head.
+One second outside, it looks like you've just walked under Niagara Falls.

-If you like air conditioning then living in Singapore will be blissful.
-Buildings are usually air conditioned to within an inch of their life.
-If you don't like air conditioning then a condo on a high floor, or on the East Coast, will provide a much appreciated breeze.
-If you are negatively impacted by the heat when you walk outside, i.e. you perspire, then Singapore poses a problem.
-A 5-minute walk to the train station will often mean a change in shirt is required afterwards, a fact worth bearing in mind when you are deciding on your home location and whether or not to have your own vehicle.
+If you like air conditioning, then living in Singapore will be blissful.
+Buildings are usually air-conditioned to within an inch of their life.
+If you don't like air conditioning, a condo on a high floor or on the East Coast will provide a much-appreciated breeze.
+If you are negatively impacted by the heat when you walk outside, i.e., you sweat, then Singapore poses a problem.
+A 5-minute walk to the train station will often mean a shirt change is required afterward, a fact worth considering when deciding on your home location and whether or not to have your own vehicle.

 Expectation management can work in the reverse too.
 Prior to arriving here, everyone had said how clean and pristine Singapore was, it was often described as sterile.
 On arriving I have to say it doesn’t seem that way to me.
 While you don’t see people hurling litter about as you might in London or Sydney, you also see lots of workmen around the place, sitting on the curb with a cigarette in hand, watching the world go by or sleeping under the shade of an awning to escape the midday sun.